 Yes.
 However, you are encouraged to participate in activities that are external to UCLA.

-Will conferences, professional development and/or research activities conducted off-site but administered via UCLA qualify for reimbursement under the Doctoral Travel Grant program?
+Will conferences, professional development and/or research activities conducted off-site but administered via UCLA qualify for the Doctoral Travel Grant program?

 Yes.
 However, you are encouraged to participate in activities that are not affiliated with UCLA.

-Can I apply for a Doctoral Travel Grant reimbursement for attending a conference?
+Can I request for funds through the Doctoral Travel Grant for attending a conference?

 Yes, if you meet all eligibility criteria.

-May a UCLA doctoral student who is on a Leave of Absence or who withdrew during the quarter they attended the conference receive reimbursement from the Doctoral Travel Grant?
+May a UCLA doctoral student who is on a Leave of Absence or who withdrew during the quarter they attended the conference receive funds from the Doctoral Travel Grant?

 No, a student must be registered or enrolled in a minimum of 12 units or be in-absentia when they travel.

-If a UCLA doctoral student is registration in-absentia during the quarter they attended the conference, research or professional development, will a Doctoral Travel Grant reimbursement be permitted?
+If a UCLA doctoral student is registration in-absentia during the quarter they attended the conference, research or professional development, will a Doctoral Travel Grant request be permitted?

 Yes, the student may apply for reimbursement.

 A UCLA doctoral student attended a conference in the summer and is not registering for the following fall term.
 The student has filed or is on leave of absence.
-Can this student receive a Doctoral Travel Grant reimbursement?
+Can this student receive the Doctoral Travel Grant?